- $8.5 billion - in capital spending by the industry over the last 20 years

 Canada's first offshore project, Cohasset-Panuke, commenced oil production in 1992 and ceased production in December 1999.
 It produced more than 44 million barrels of crude, was a significant contributor to the Nova Scotia and Atlantic Canadian economies, and helped to build offshore oil infrastructure on Canada's East Coast.

 Nova Scotia currently has two producing natural gas projects the Sable Offshore Energy Project and Deep Panuke.
-In 2015, these two projects combined, produced about 350 million cubic feet of natural gas per day.
+In 2016, these two projects combined, produced over 185 million cubic feet of natural gas per day.
 The Sable Offshore Energy Project was the first offshore natural gas development in Canadian history and the first commercial development of significant gas reserves in Atlantic Canada.
 Deep Panuke commenced production in 2013.

 The government of Nova Scotia estimates Nova Scotia's offshore resource potential at more than eight billion barrels of oil and 120 trillion cubic feet of natural gas.
 Significant exploration programs are also underway by Shell Canada.